Generic Name: fentanyl transdermal (device) (FEN ta nil trans DERM al)

 MISUSE OF A FENTANYL TRANSDERMAL DEVICE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a person using the medicine without a prescription.
 Fentanyl may also be habit-forming.
 Never share a transdermal device with another person, especially someone with a history of drug abuse or addiction.

-Fentanyl may cause life-threatening withdrawal symptoms in a newborn if the mother uses this medicine during pregnancy.
+Fentanyl may cause life-threatening withdrawal symptoms in a newborn if the mother uses fentanyl transdermal during pregnancy.

 Do not drink alcohol.
 Dangerous side effects or death could occur>